Man charged in stabbing at Oakland University

 If he posts bond, he will be prohibited from returning to Oakland University and will be subject to GPS tethering and house arrest.

-OU Police Chief Mark Gordon said the person who was stabbed, an 18-year old man from Rochester, suffered multiple wounds and was transported to a local hospital.
-Gordon said the man has no affiliation with the school, and that he underwent surgery and is currently recovering.
+OU Police Chief Mark Gordon said the victim, an 18-year old man from Rochester, suffered multiple stab wounds and was transported to a hospital.
+The victim, who Gordon said has no affiliation with the school, underwent surgery and is currently recovering.

 Police said two suspects, including Edwards, fled the scene in a dark SUV.